 President and Chief Operating Officer

-Akers brings more than twenty-five years of professional pipeline experience to Eureka Midstream.
-His expertise in the midstream arena includes, operations, engineering, commercial
+Akers brings more than 29 years of professional pipeline experience to Eureka Midstream.
+His expertise in the midstream arena includes operations, construction, engineering, commercial

-activities, business development, and construction, primarily within the Appalachian Basin.
+activities, finance, and business development, primarily within the Appalachian Basin.

-Akers has served on the board of West Virginia Oil and Natural Gas Association and as chairman of the Midstream group of SGA.
+Akers has served on the board of West Virginia Oil and Natural Gas Association and as chairman of the Midstream group of Southern Gas Association.
 He earned a Bachelor of Science in mechanical engineering from West Virginia Institute of Technology, and a Master of Business Administration from West Virginia Wesleyan.

 Chief Financial Officer